-Intermediate Event An Intermediate Event has an impact on the process flow \Diamond Gateway A Gateway represents a decision where the flow can take two or more alternate paths Data Store A Data Store is another type of object that can be associated with a task
+O Intermediate Event An Intermediate Event has an impact on the process flow Gateway A Gateway represents a decision where the flow can take two or more alternate paths Data Store A Data Store is another type of object that can be associated with a task

 The BPMN notation is easy to pick up and apply.
-There are several tools available from basic free products like Bizagi (used for all illustrations in this paper) to sophisticated modeling applications like OpenText's ProVision.
+There are several tools available from basic free products like Bizagi [Bizagi 2014] (used for all illustrations in this paper) to sophisticated modeling applications like OpenText ProVision [ProVision 2014].

-User Stories
+4.2 User Stories

-A great source to learn about requirements engineering is the book Software Requirements by Karl Wiegers [10].
+A great source to learn about requirements engineering is the book Software Requirements by Karl Wiegers [Wiegers 2009].
 Wiegers outlines a set of activities that are part of the elicitation, among which are "Identify user classes", "Identify use cases", "Hold facilitated elicitation workshops", and "Observe users performing".
-In the pattern these activities are mentioned partly in the Forces section and partly in the Solution, although the activity to identify use cases is replaced with "Identifying user stories" that fit better with an agile development process.

-User Stories [7, 10] are today a common technique used to capture functional requirements, which are requirements that "describe the observable behaviors the system will exhibit under certain conditions and the actions the system will let users take" [10].
+User Stories [Cohn 2004, Ambler 2014] are today a common technique used to capture functional requirements, which are requirements that "describe the observable behaviors the system will exhibit under certain conditions and the actions the system will let users take" [Wiegers 2009].